-Defense Example 1:
+Will Contest Defense Example 1:

 For example, let’s say that decedent had a long-term live-in relationship with a significant other and decided to leave that person a substantial portion of the decedent’s estate instead of leaving it to his children.
 When the decedent passes away, the children get together and decide to contest the will.
 Unless they can prove that the parent was mentally incompetent at the time the parent made the will, was under undue influence, duress or fraud, or the parent’s signature was a forgery, they would have a hard time convincing the court that the will was invalid.

-Defense Example 2:
+Will Contest Defense Example 2:

-So let’s say that the decedent changed his will leaving the bulk of his estate to a woman 20 years younger that he had been dating for a couple months and intentionally omitted his children from inheriting any of the estate assets.
+So let’s say that the decedent changed his will leaving the bulk of his estate to a woman 20 years younger than he had been dating for a couple of months and intentionally omitted his children from inheriting any of the estate assets.
 The decedent’s children could challenge the validity of the decedent’s will based upon the fact that the decedent may have been under duress, coerced or there was fraud when the decedent made the will.
 If they win, then the original would be considered valid, and the decedent’s children would be entitled to their rightful inheritance.

 Getting a New York Estate Attorney to Defend a Will Contest